 Chronic liver disease and thrombocytopenia

 Chronic liver disease can also lead to high blood pressure in your hepatic portal vein, which carries blood from your spleen to your liver.
-When you have high pressure in this vein, your spleen can enlarge and stop working normally.
+When you have high pressure in this vein, your spleen can enlarge and stop working as usual.
 This can cause platelets to get trapped in your spleen, which makes the number of platelets in your blood fall.

 Why platelets are important